CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M09-Gettingstarted.md

 ## Objective

-By the end of this lab, you will be able to create a project in Azure AI Foundry and analyze a receipt using Azure AI Document Intelligence to extract key information efficiently
+By the end of this lab, you will be able to create a project in Azure AI Foundry and use Azure AI Speech to Text to convert spoken language into written text, extract key insights from audio data, and interpret the results for further processing efficiently.

 1. **Create a project in Azure AI Foundry portal**: You will learn about configuring an Azure AI Foundry project, provisioning necessary AI resources, and exploring Vision and Document Intelligence capabilities for automated data extraction.